VET Student Loans

 The 2017 Schedule of Tuition Fees and census dates can be downloaded here

-2017 Schedule of VET Tuition Fees - teach-out/superseded qualifications
+2017 Schedule of VET Tuition Fees - teach-out/superseded qualification

-The 2017 Schedule of Tuition Fees and census dates for teach-out/superseded qualifications can be downloaded here
+The 2017 Schedule of Tuition Fees and census dates for the teach-out/superseded qualification can be downloaded here

-Please note: the schedule listed above is for qualifications that have an extended teach-out period or have been superseded with no replacement qualification.
+Please note: the schedule listed above is for a qualification that has an extended teach-out period.

 VET FEE-HELP Policies and Documents

 The following policies and procedures relate to VET FEE-HELP and may be downloaded: